YOUR ULTIMATE GUIDE TO ESG INVESTING

 Do you exclude retail stores because they receive their inventory on oil consuming semi trucks?

 Do you exclude IT companies or banks that may support oil companies?

-There is no one size fits all solution to sustainable investing
+There is no one size fits all solution to ESG investing

 Will excluding investments in certain companies really impact their bottom line or inspire companies to change?